Europeans, Canada, Australia issue first rebuke of Saudi Arabia at U.N. rights forum

 “It is a success for Europe to be united on this,” an envoy of an EU country told Reuters.

-The joint statement, also backed by Canada and Australia but not the United States, was read out by Harald Aspelund, Iceland’s ambassador to the U.N. in Geneva.
+The unprecedented joint statement, also backed by Canada and Australia but not the United States, was read out by Harald Aspelund, Iceland’s ambassador to the United Nations in Geneva.
 There was no immediate Saudi reaction.

 “We are particularly concerned about the use of the counter-terrorism law and other national security provisions against individuals peacefully exercising their rights and freedoms,” Aspelund said, reading the text.